-- Collect photos from the internet, magazines, or from home that have many different types of food spaces on them. - Research the issues and innovative solutions surrounding food production and access to food (information sheets attached). - Research who could benefit from your space who needs a space just like the one you will create?
+- Collect photos from the internet, magazines, or take photos yourself that have different types of play spaces in them. - Research issues and innovative solutions surrounding play spaces. - Research who could benefit from your space who needs a space just like the one you will create?